Convicted Driver Insurance

 Third-party, fire and theft: As above, but in addition, the policy protects against claims for fire and theft

 Comprehensive: The highest level of cover.
-All of the cover above is in place, as well as legal and compensation costs for third parties in the event of an accident.
+All of the covers above is in place, as well as legal and compensation costs for third parties in the event of an accident.

 What should I do if I am refused insurance for driving convictions?

 How to get cheaper convicted drivers insurance

 Convicted drivers represent a high level of risk for insurers.
 If you have been previously convicted for a driving offence, statistically you are much more likely to make a claim.
 Therefore, premium costs can be very high.
 If you are able to find an insurer willing to cover you, there are ways to try and reduce the overall cost of your policy.

 - Raise the level of excess – In the event of a claim, the excess is the voluntary amount that you pay out before the insurance cover starts.
 By raising this amount, you can bring down the overall cost of the premium.

 - Secure your vehicle – Reducing the risk of theft can lower policy costs.
 Make sure your vehicle is kept secure when not in use.
 Fitting and using an alarm or immobiliser or CCTV can deter thieves.
 If you are able to keep your car off the road, this can also lower the risk, and therefore premium costs.

 - Low mileage – The lower your mileage, the smaller the risk of a claim.
 By keeping your annual mileage low, your insurer may offer a reduction on premium costs.

 Can I still get car insurance if I have points on my driving licence?